Jaan19867/Exchange/README.md

 ---

 ## Overview
 This project is a microservices-based cryptocurrency exchange platform.
 It supports real-time order matching, live orderbook and trade updates, and candlestick charting for multiple trading pairs.
-The system is built for extensibility and performance, using modern web and backend technologies.
+The system is built for extensibility and performance, using modern web and backend technologies .

 ---